DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-The next option available to you is to get hired by a showrunner to write for their show directly, which you can do either by getting a meeting set up by your reps or working for them as a writer’s assistant.
+The next option available to you is to get hired by a showrunner to write for their show directly, which you can do either by getting a meeting set up by your reps or working as a writers’ assistant.

 Start as a production assistant.

-Jumping from a PA to a headset PA to a writer’s PA is one of the most viable pathways to becoming qualified to get hired on your next job as a writer’s assistant.
+Jumping from a PA to a Head Set PA to a Writer’s PA is one of the most viable pathways to becoming qualified for your next job as a writer’s assistant.
 Viable, but not easy!